Funding and Grants Management

 Family Home Visiting programs at state, local and tribal levels are funded by a variety of sources.
 The Minnesota Department of Health administers the TANF Family Home Visiting funding for Community Health Boards (CHBs) and Tribal Governments, the Nurse Family Partnership (NFP) Grant (state funded), the Evidence-Based Home Visiting (EBHV) Grant and the Maternal, Infant and Early Childhood Home Visiting (MIECHV) Formula and Expansion grants funded under the federal Affordable Care Act.

-There are currently no open funding opportunities.
+There are no funding announcements at this time.

 Family Home Visiting Program (TANF)